Table of contents

 2. More congestion on our roads

-While it has been shown overseas that cities can be liveable despite having very large populations of many millions, the infrastructure and in particular public transport needs to be able to accommodate the population.
+While it has been shown overseas that cities can be liveable despite having very large populations of many millions, the infrastructure, and in particular public transport, needs to accommodate the population.

 This means accommodation in proximity to public transport will become more sought after and relatively more valuable.